Aragrif/SK_PTM/README.md

 # SaintJohnRiver_PTM

-Data, code, and results of the Saint John River watershed Priority Threat Management analysis.
+Archive of data, code, and results of the Saint John River watershed Priority Threat Management analysis, manuscript submitted 29 Mar 2020 to Conservation Science and Practice.

 ## code